Arjun Sarja: 2011-present: Character roles and recent projects

 His directorial venture, Jai Hind 2 (2014) contained a message about the declining state of the Indian education system.
 The film became a box office success in Kannada, while the Tamil and Telugu versions did not perform well at the box office.
 In 2016, he played a realistic police officer in Bharathiraja's critically acclaimed Final Cut of Director (dubbed in Tamil as Bommalattam), where a reviewer felt his "showcase of the soft, subtle yet unrelenting cop was noteworthy".
 In 2017, he appeared in his 150th film Nibunan, an action thriller where he played a police officer hunting a serial killer.
 The film won positive reviews, with a critic noting that Arjun "looks stylish and suave as the fit and honest officer, and excels in a couple of action blocks he gets".
 He then directed a bilingual film titled Prema Baraha (2018) starring his daughter Aishwarya Arjun in the leading role While, the Kannada version performed well, the Tamil version, Sollividava, went unnoticed at the box office.
-He starred in the Telugu films Lie (2017) and Naa Peru Surya, Naa Illu India (2018).
+He starred in the Telugu films Lie (2017) and Naa Peru Surya (2018).
 Irumbu Thirai (2018) showed a different Arjun to the audience.
 Kolaigaran (2019) was also a performance-oriented film.
 Arjun Sarja's performance as Karna is another highlight of the movie Kurukshetra (2019).

+He played the role of a warrior called Anandan in the epic historical action Malayalam film, Marakkar: Lion of the Arabian Sea (2021) directed by Priyadarshan.
+His was next roped in to play the role of one of the antagonists in the Vijay starrer Leo (2023), directed by Lokesh Kanagaraj, earning him praise from critics for this role as well.
+He was cast in the Ajith starrer Vidaamuyarchi (2025) as the antagonist directed by Magizh Thirumeni.